 Ownership of primary schools

-The majority of primary schools in Ireland are privately owned and supported by the different churches.
-The State pays the bulk of the building and running costs and a local contribution is made towards the running costs.
+Many primary schools in Ireland are owned and supported by the different churches.
+The State pays the bulk of the building and running costs.
+Also, a local contribution is often made towards the running costs.

 Funding of schools